-14Cross-contextual behavioral advertising under the CPRA will mean "the targeting of advertising to a consumer based on the consumer's personal information obtained from the consumer's activity across businesses, distinctly-branded websites, applications, or services, other than the business, distinctly-branded website, application, or service with which the consumer intentionally interacts."
-Cal.
-Civ.
-Code § 1798.140(k) (effective Jan.
-1, 2023).
+Cross-contextual behavioral advertising under the CPRA will mean "the targeting of advertising to a consumer based on the consumer's personal information obtained from the consumer's activity across businesses, distinctly-branded websites, applications, or services, other than

-CCPA applies to a business "that collects15 consumers' personal information, or on the behalf of which such information is collected and that alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information, that does business in the State of California"16 A business is subject to the CCPA, however, only if it:
+CCPA applies to a business "that collects consumers' personal information, or on the behalf of which such information is collected and that alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information, that does business in the State of California . . . . ."
+A business is subject to the CCPA, however, only if it:

-(1) has "annual gross revenues [globally17] in excess of twenty-five million dollars" 18
+(1) has "annual gross revenues [globally] in excess of twenty-five million dollars"

-This definition was intended to resolve any ambiguity under the CCPA over whether certain data-driven digital advertising practices constitute a sale requiring a business to afford opt-out rights to a California consumer
+This definition was intended to resolve any ambiguity under the CCPA over whether certain data-driven digital advertising practices constitute a sale requiring a business to afford opt-out rights to a California consumer.